MultihogAurelius/SillyTavern-RPGStateTracker/README.md

 **My System Prompt**: I recommend using at least parts of the sysprompt.txt.
 It contains a lot of the logic/output this extension relies on to work properly, such as the time/status footer and the buff temporal logic.

+**[Summaryception](https://github.com/Lodactio/Extension-Summaryception):** This is a brilliant summarizer/context compression extension.

 ## Installation

 1. Copy the `RPG Tracker` folder into your `SillyTavern/public/scripts/extensions/third-party/` directory.